clearmatics/orbital/README.md

 # Orbital

-Orbital is a command-line tool to generate off-chain data required by Möbius, a smart contract that offers trustless tumbling for transaction privacy.
+Orbital is a command-line tool to generate off-chain data required by [Möbius][3], a smart contract that offers trustless tumbling for transaction privacy.

 ## Installation